Common name: Ribbed Barnacle

 Care level

-Moderate to difficult Requires stable conditions
+Moderate to difficult Requires stable water parameters and moderate flow

 Diet